Updated May 29, 2019 at 8:00 a.m.:

-There are currently several roads closed across the Central District.
-All complete and partial road closures are listed below and shown on the MoDOT Traveler Information Map.
-More rain and rising waters along waterways are expected for the next several days.
-Be sure to check back in on this web page for updates throughout the week.
+There are currently no roads closed in the Central District.
+Any complete and partial road closures will be listed below and shown on the MoDOT Traveler Information Map.
+More rain and rising waters along waterways can cause roadway flooding.
+Be sure to check back in on this web page for updates.

 If you see any roadways covered with water or damaged by flooding, be sure to let us know!
 Text Report of Road Conditions and Impacts here.

 The Traveler Information Map shows current flooding impacts across the state.
 The map is also available as an app on Apple and Android devices.